ahadsuleymanli/BHOS_IT_19_1/WEEK5/README.md

 ```
 Stack is a data structure for "stacking" items one after another for later processing at a reverse order.
 Can imagined as a resizable array where new elements are put at the end of the array.
-Two functions are implemented for stacks push and pop:
+Two or three functions are usually implemented for stacks push, pop and peek:
- - push adds new items, and pop removes the last element and returns it
+ - push adds new items, and pop removes the last element and returns it, peek returns the last element without removing it
 Stack is a LIFO (last in first out) data structure.
 ```
 ## Stack implementation tutorial: